johneastman/boomerang/README.md

 |print|output data to output stream|

 ### Functions
-Functions are treated like any other value (number, boolean, string, etc.).
+Boomerang has first-class functions, meaning they are treated like any other type of data (number, boolean, string, etc.).
 They are defined by being assigned to variables.

-Functions start with the `func` keyword, followed by parameters, a colon, and an expression.
+The syntax for functions is very similar to lambda expressions in Python, except Boomerang uses `func` instead of `lambda`, starting with the `func` keyword, followed by a comma-separated list parameters, a colon, and an expression.
 Be aware that functions only have one expression for the body, and the result of that expression is returned by the function.
 Below are some examples:
 ```
-add = func(a, b): a + b;
+add = func a, b: a + b;

-negative = func(n): -n;
+negative = func n: -n;

+greeting = func: print <- ("hello, world!",);
 ```

 Use the Send (`<-`) operator to call functions:
 ```
 add <- (1, 2);
 negative <- (1,);
+greeting <- ();
 ```

 ### When Expressions